BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-04-UpdateTripDraft.md

 ---

 ## Main Success Flow
-1. Actor invokes the use case with the required identifiers and inputs.
+1. Actor submits a partial update for a given `tripId`.
 2. System authenticates the caller.
-3. System authorizes the caller for the target resource (trip/member).
-4. System loads the required aggregate(s) and validates inputs.
+3. System loads the trip by `tripId` and verifies `status = DRAFT`.
+4. System authorizes access based on draft visibility:
+   - If `draftVisibility = PRIVATE`: caller must be the creator (`created_by_member_id`).
+   - If `draftVisibility = PUBLIC`: caller must be an organizer.
+   - If not visible, return `404 Not Found` (do not reveal existence).
-5. System executes the primary behavior.
+5. System validates and applies only the provided fields.
+6. System persists the updated draft.
-6. System returns the result.
+7. System returns the updated trip details.

 ---